cro-marmot/auto-pilot/README.md

 Now you can type `auto-pilot` instead of `./auto-pilot.sh`. :smiling_imp:

-You're welcome.
+Run `ls -la` to check that the _symlink_ was created correctly.

-Run ls -la to check that the symlink was created correctly.
+You're welcome!

 ## Requirements: